Blues Power: The Funky World of Blue Cheese

 Blue cheese (or bleu cheese) is prized—or distrusted—for its striking appearance and unique aroma.
-Explore some blue cheese recipes and break the mold!
+Explore the world of blue cheese (types, recipes, & more) and break the mold!

 Blue cheese may be the most misunderstood food in the world.
 To say it’s an acquired taste is kind of an understatement; kids generally won’t even try it.
 Even many adults are intimidated by its appearance and smell.
 They think it’s moldy (actually, it sort of is), and we as humans are taught to stay away from moldy foods because they’re spoiled (in this case, it’s absolutely not; it’s done on purpose and it’s fabulous).